Frequently Asked Questions

 Follow the guides for ordinary student dress and grooming which can be found at the dress and grooming standards page.

-Dress pants or suit with a collared shirt, tie, and dress shoes.
+Men should wear: Dress pants or a suit with a collared shirt, tie, and dress shoes.

-Modest dress or skirt, a blouse, and dress shoes.
+Women should wear: Modest dress, skirt or dress pants, a blouse, and dress shoes.